certifaction/cli/docs/guides/security.md

 ## High availability servers

-We employ high availability servers within the Azure cloud computing platform and maintain a comprehensive disaster recovery plan.
+We employ high availability servers within our cloud computing platform and maintain a comprehensive disaster recovery plan.
 Our use of high availability servers ensures that our systems remain operational and accessible to users, even in the event of hardware or software failures, while our disaster recovery plan outlines the steps we will take in the event of a major disruption or outage.

+> Although Azure is our cloud provider, customers are free to use their own document storage.

 ## Two-factor authentication